 The problem is not that I do not care for our work.
 As much as ever, we are needed to frame the challenges our society faces with examples drawn from our knowledge.
 Only we can answer the important questions like: Why do American cities remain segregated decades after the 1960s civil rights movement?
 How did American cities become so reliant on the car and fossil fuels?
 How can the built environment be a tool for social equity?
 As much as ever, society needs us planners, designers, historians, and thinkers in the university to create a more affordable and more just city, a place where everyone can walk to public transit, public parks, and the supermarket.
 As academics, our job is to create a better society, not just to theorize about it.
 A scholar who writes about Martin Luther King or Gandhi and has never engaged in civil disobedience has not earned the right to call themselves a scholar.
 Writing must be a form of civil disobedience.

-I do not blame you.
+I do not blame you for bad writing.
 There are other forces at work.
-Here are just four of them:
+Here are just five of them: